 Today, Recording King sticks to their roots by producing modern banjos that still follow its original vintage designs.
 If you take inspiration from classic folk and rock music, consider checking out some of their Dirty 30s collection.

-Clareen only focuses on banjos and mandolins, but tenor banjos are their specialty.
+Clareen only focuses on banjos and mandolins, and tenor banjos are their specialty.
 Traditional to Irish music, tenor banjos provide quick and straightforward playing with four strings.

 Their original banjo designs are ideal options, and they offer extensive customization.
 Clareen has a dedication to providing the best playing experience for each individual.
 For this reason, they also have a three-year warranty on their instruments and offer maintenance for life.

-Steve Huber first started to love bluegrass music and banjos as a teenager.
-He decided to begin creating banjos after his love for the music led to an obsession with the specific sounds of prewar, classic banjos.
+Founder Steve Huber first started to love bluegrass music and banjos as a teenager.
+He decided create banjos after his love for the music led to an obsession with the specific sounds of classic prewar banjos.